 Businesses of all sizes and types are susceptible to sudden vacancies of key positions.
 What restaurant can afford to lose its top chef?
 Who will take on key client accounts when a high-performing salesperson retires?
 How will the family business continue if family members no longer want to run it?
 Will the non-profit mission be carried forward under new leadership?

-Even when internal candidates can fill key vacancies, a domino effect cascades down the line leaving other positions open.
+Even when internal candidates can fill key vacancies, a domino effect cascades down the line leaving positions open.
 Talent Mapping supports “key position replacement strategies,” combining several human resource tools to survey and map out organizational change and improve the chances of moving in the right direction when vacancies occur.

 Simplified, here is The Recipe: